fs-webdev/skill-building-program/badges-active/accessibility/_micro_semantic-html.md

 Intro
 -----

-> A great deal of web content can be made accessible just by making sure the correct HTML elements are used for the correct purpose at all times. - MDN Web Docs
+> A great deal of web content can be made accessible just by making sure the correct HTML elements are used for the correct purpose at all times. – [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML)

 > Semantic HTML (where the elements are used for their correct purpose) is accessible right out of the box. - MDN Web Docs